 Eventually, cancer and other severe health issues can develop as a result.

 Can asbestos cause asthma?

 Studies on asbestos’s link to asthma are not yet conclusive.
-Authors of a 2011 study that appeared in the American Journal of Respiratory and Critical Care Medicine reported a suspected likelihood that asbestos exposure may itself be a risk factor for the development of bronchial asthma.

-Studies prior to this determined the opposite.
+A study in the American Journal of Respiratory and Critical Care Medicine reported that asbestos exposure may be a risk factor for the development of bronchial asthma, yet studies prior to this determined the opposite.

-Because asbestos-triggered diseases can affect a person’s breathing, initial diagnoses can be challenging; often symptoms of asbestosis and mesothelioma resemble that of asthma and pneumonia.
+Because asbestos-triggered diseases can affect a person’s breathing, initial diagnoses can be challenging.
+Symptoms of asbestosis and mesothelioma often resemble those of asthma and pneumonia.

 Does asbestos cause COPD?

 In most cases, COPD is caused by smoking, but the disease can be triggered by environmental toxins such as abundant pollution, chemical fumes, and exposure to asbestos and silica dust.